Best holiday rental deals on the South Coast

 Popular holiday rental amenities on the South Coast

-This is the climate diagram on the South Coast.
-This year, August will have higher average temperatures.
-Conversely, January is the coolest month on the South Coast, with temperatures going under 23°.
-The rainiest month is August while the driest month is April.
+This is the climate diagram for South Coast.
+This year, August will have the highest average temperatures.
+Conversely, January is the coolest month on the South Coast, with temperatures falling below 23°.
+The rainiest month is August, while the driest month is April.

 Holiday Lettings Are a Gateway to Paradise on Grenada's South Coast

 Grenada's South Coast is a haven of serenity.
 Charter boats glide along its turquoise waters.
 Lined by white sand beaches studded with palm trees, it is the Caribbean dream.
 Known as the 'spice isle', atmospheric Grenada is sublimely beautiful.
 Holiday lettings at this tropical destination vary from beach bungalows to convenient condos and holiday apartments.

 Prepare for sensory overload.
 Fresh fish, a huge variety of lip-smacking spices, and local rum characterise the palette of flavours here.
 Try lambi (conch), cooling calaloo (spinach soup), and tempting roti takeaway, curry-spiced wraps filled with beef, chicken, or vegetables.
 Nutmeg-flavoured ice cream is an absolute must, and the local beer, Carib, is the perfect beverage after a day at the beach.

 Every Friday after work, the fishing village of Gouyave puts on a festive street party.
 Filled with food and drink vendors, lights and music, it's one of the best places to party on this generally peaceful island.
 You can also check out the delights of Gouyave's nutmeg factory.
 Head south to the island's capital, St George, to Grenada Distillers in order to sample the local tipple.